Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Numerical Evaluation

-\paratitle{Preprocessing on MNIST dataset.} {We conduct a preprocessing operation on MNIST dataset to convert the image data into size-variable distributions.
-In the preprocessing, we only sample the pixels with non-zero values from the image.
-More concretely, assume $i,j \in [28]$, let $p(i,j)\in[256]$ be the pixel value of $i$-th row and $j$-th column.
-Each image data is convert to a discrete distribution with 3-dimensional sampling points as $\{[\frac{i}{28},\frac{j}{28}, \frac{p(i,j)}{256}]\in\mathbb{R}^3:i,j\in[28], p(i,j)>0\}$.
-Because we only sample pixels with values larger than $0$, sizes of these distributions are variable.}
+\paratitle{Preprocessing on MNIST dataset.} We follow the experiments in Dvurechensky's work \cite{dvurechensky2018computational} to solve the OT problem on {the} MNIST dataset, where they treat images of handwritten digits as one-dimensional discrete distributions and compute their {Wasserstein} distance.
+However, the discrete distributions used in their experiments are the same size (equal to the number of pixels of a single image).
+To demonstrate the performance of our proposed method on size-variable distributions, we transform images into distributions of different sizes by filtering out their zero elements.
+During preprocessing, we only sample the pixels with non-zero values from the image.
+More concretely, assume ${i,j \in \llbracket 28\rrbracket}$.
+Let ${p(i,j)\in\llbracket 256\rrbracket}$ be the pixel value of $i$-th row and $j$-th column.
+Image data are converted to a discrete distribution with three-dimensional sampling points as $\{[\frac{i}{28},\frac{j}{28}, \frac{p(i,j)}{256}]\in\mathbb{R}^3:{i,j\in\llbracket 28\rrbracket}, p(i,j)>0\}$.
+Because we only sample pixels with values larger than $0$, the sizes of these distributions vary.